 Step 1: Clicking Download will bring in all Salesforce records for the object associated with the template.
 This is not typically desired, therefore Celigo recommends using a Data Filter.

 The example below shows a filter created to bring in all opportunities where the owner is "Justine Burdon" AND where the opportunity stage is NOT IN "closed/won or closed/lost".

 Step 2: After you click DOWNLOAD again in the middle, the relevant records are returned to Excel.
 Now you can manipulate the data and send it back to Salesforce by updating as described later.

 Refresh is available when you have one or more Object ID’s populated in the ID column (In this case an Opportunity ID).
 It is a quick way to bring in one or more records from Salesforce for editing.

-Refresh also brings latest Salesforce data into Excel.
+Refresh also brings the latest Salesforce data into Excel.

-If you have a sheet with previously imported data and wants to update the sheet with latest data from Salesforce , you can you 'REFRESH' option in CloudExtend Excel for Salesforce.
+If you have a sheet with previously imported data and want to update the sheet with the latest data from Salesforce, you can you REFRESH option in CloudExtend Excel for Salesforce.

 Update - Takes information from the Excel Sheet and pushes it back to Salesforce.

 Step 1: In the example below the Opportunity Owner field is being updated from "Integration User "to user "Vaibhava".
-To update the value, just type the name partially in "Owner" column in Excel and CloudExtend will dynamically identify picklist values after you type and auto complete the complete value.
+To update the value, just type the name partially in the "Owner" column in Excel, and CloudExtend will dynamically identify picklist values after you type and auto-complete the complete value.

-If it finds multiple matches for entered value, user will be alerted to pick the correct value by clicking on the view picklist values in task pane.
+If it finds multiple matches for entered value, the user will be alerted to pick the correct value by clicking on the view picklist values in the task pane.